sysrich/rootco.de-web/_posts/2017-11-16-hackweek-2017-conclusion.md

   - `gsettings set org.gnome.software first-run false`
   - `flatpak remote-add --user --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`
 * Now load up "Software" in GNOME and enjoy your experimental Kubic Desktop experience
+* To update the system just run `transactional-update dup` as root, or ideally put it in a cron job and forget about it and trust it to do everything automatically for you

 If you are interested in working on this idea and taking it beyond the fun little experiments I've started here, please feel free to get in touch using the links at the bottom of this blog.